“Creativity is Intelligence Having Fun” Albert Einstein

 - Canon 7ti.

-- What to bring: A DSLR camera, a lens, water, bug spray, sunscreen.
+- What to bring: A DSLR camera and lens.
 Please note: Cell phones will not be allowed in the classroom.
 If a child brings a phone, it will be held in the front office and turned off, so there are no distractions.

 About the Instructor:

 Mary Buck has been teaching photography for over 15 years.
 She started with a handful of film photographers in 2003 and in 2010 she grew her program when digital cameras became so popular.
 Since 2010, she has taught over 1,000 people how to use a DSLR camera and how to become a better photographer.
 During this time, she had many students, as young as 10 years old in her classes.
 She marveled on what great learners the young people were and continued to accept and enjoy the tweens and teens enrolled in her program.